 Going Digital Improves Your Safety ROI

-Businesses that are still using paper processes to capture information are dealing with higher costs, inefficiencies and lack access to crucial data that could impact the business in a positive way.
-Not taking advantage of the many, evolving benefits of technology can be detrimental to your employees safety.
+Businesses that are still using paper processes to capture information are dealing with higher costs, inefficiencies, and lack of access to crucial data that could impact the business in a positive way.
+Not taking advantage of the many, evolving benefits of technology can be detrimental to your employee’s safety.
 Paper processes limit the use of proactive safety measures, meaning at best you will be reacting to old information instead of leveraging information in real-time when it could make a difference.

 When implemented, digital software solutions drive up to 34 percent greater employee efficiency and a 2X gain in accelerating decision making.
 When it comes to choosing the appropriate safety software for your company, focus on identifying the features will benefit your business the most.
 Solutions that support active participation from workers can provide significant payback in a short time.
 These solutions help ensure frontline workers and frontline leaders share in the responsibility of safety.

 Connecting digital solutions with engagement and mobile technology, can help companies may find significant ROI.
 More than 81 percent of adults in the U.S. own a smartphone and that increases to 96% for younger adults and that adoption number will no doubt increase.
 Leveraging technology that workers use in their personal life makes adopting technology on the job much easier and less stressful.
 Allowing employees to have the opportunity to easily identify risks and concerns through mobile-based frontline worker safety software, workers can be more intuitive when it comes to safety.
 By giving workers a voice enabled by technology, they can share ideas on safety-related improvements and processes that can make a real difference in the future.